 Our Contracted Trainers have spent numerous hours working alongside Glen Cooper, Kent Hoffman, and Bert Powell.
 They have been utilizing the Circle of Security protocol for years within their own clinical practice, and have proven presentation abilities.
 They have each been handpicked to become trainers for the Circle of Security Parenting DVD trainings.
 The listings below are alphabetical by country.

-Caroline Zanetti, M.D.Dr.
-Caroline Zanetti has been working with the COS model since 2004, when she began providing the COS 20 week individualised videofeedback parenting program in Perth, WA.
+Dr Caroline Zanetti has been working with the COS model since 2004, when she began providing the COS 20 week individualised video-feedback parenting program in Perth, WA.
 In 2011 she published a book chapter outlining her clinical work utilising the program.
-Caroline is an accredited COS supervisor and trainer.
+Caroline is an accredited COS supervisor and trainer, and holds an adjunct position as Associate Professor at Notre Dame University, Fremantle.

-As a perinatal, infant, and child psychiatrist she has been interested in the way relationships affect the functioning and mental well-being of children and parents alike.
-In her work at Subiaco Raphael Centre, she has led a relationship-based approach to working with families, and has supported the professional development of others who also want to work in this way.
-She has developed several successful programs designed to enhance parents’ capacity to build secure relationships for their children and themselves.
+As a perinatal, infant and child psychiatrist she has been interested in the way relationships affect the functioning and mental well-being of children and parents alike.
+She led a non-government PIMH service in Perth for 13 years before co-founding the Elizabeth Clinic, a private multidisciplinary perinatal, infant & child health service in Perth.
+Caroline takes a relationship-based approach to working with families, and has supported the professional development of others who also want to work in this way.
+Circle of Security is a valued part of the foundation of Caroline’s work, and that of other Elizabeth Clinic clinicians.

-As a researcher, her interests are in theoretical constructs related to attachment, identifying parent-infant dyads at risk of mental health and relationship problems, and building interventions to support them.
+As a researcher, her interests are in theoretical constructs related to attachment and development, identifying parent-infant dyads at risk of mental health and relationship problems, and building interventions to support them.

 Joe CoyneJoe Coyne has worked for 20 years in the area of child and family psychology.
 He is particularly interested in the developmental processes involved in healthy outcomes and the impacts of parenting and life events on personal trajectories.
 In recent years he has been exploring the benefits of incorporating attachment theory and research into contemporary treatment approaches for parents, children and adults.
 He is an accredited therapist and supervisor for the Circle of Security Intervention.
 In Australia he is an Endorsed Clinical Psychologist and Endorsed Educational and Developmental Psychologist.
 In the past he has worked in Health services delivering family and parenting interventions, and supervising clinical staff, and prior to that in a trauma focused family service.
 Since 2010 he has been on the staff of QUT and currently coordinates the Master of Psychology (Educational and Developmental).